msaelices/nativescript-twilio/README.md

 ### Demo App

-If you want a quickstart, clone the repo, `cd src`, and `npm run demo.android`.
+If you want a quickstart, clone the repo, `cd src`, and `npm run demo.android` or `npm run demo.ios`.

 ### Integrating into your NativeScript app